- About Us

 Toll-free: 888.885.5588 (v/tty)

 Oklahoma State University Department of Communication Sciences and Disorder

 Mary K. Chapman Center for Communicative Diseases at The University of Tulsa

 Hearing Loss Association of America, Central Oklahoma Chapter

 Visual Services Center Division

 Vocational Rehabilitation Division

 This publication is available in alternative formats; please call 800.257.1705 (v/tty) for more information.
-The Oklahoma State University Department of Wellness is the lead agency for Oklahoma ABLE Tech.
-The program is funded by the Rehabilitation Services Administration (RSA) of the U.S. Department of Education.
-Grant #H224A130036.
-This publication does not necessarily reflect the position of the policy of RSA/ED, and no official endorsement of the material should be inferred.
+ABLE Tech is funded through the the Administration for Community Living of the U.S. Department of Health and Human Services, and maintains coordination and collaboration efforts with partners throughout the State of Oklahoma.
+This publication does not necessarily reflect the position of the policy of ACL/HHS, and no official endorsement of the material should be inferred.